 The first thing we need to understand is that LiDAR is not an Apple-exclusive feature, but it is a technology the company is heavily pushing on its catalog and with good reason.
 When we and Apple say that their new models have LiDAR technology what it mostly means is that they come equipped with a LiDAR sensor on their camera array.
 If you have an iPhone 12 Pro, iPhone 13 Pro, or iPad Pro you can easily identify this sensor as the black dot near the other lenses.
 This seemingly inconspicuous dot is a sensor that allows your camera to better identify depth, run Augmented Reality apps, and even increase the quality of your photos, so Apple’s dedication to LiDAR iPhone integration is easily justified in that sense.

-However, that does not completely answer what LiDAR is and what functions does it provide for an Apple device, so let’s try to unwrap each question one at a time.
+However, that does not completely answer what LiDAR is and what functions it provides for an Apple device, so let’s try to unwrap each question one at a time.

 The first thing we need to properly explain is what is LiDAR technology and how to use LiDAR in a practical setting, so let’s begin with the basics.
 LiDAR is an acronym that stands for “Light detection and ranging” and while this name might be confusing at first it covers everything you need to know about the technology.